trxdave/kleandetailing/README.md

 * W3Schools - I used this regularly. (https://www.w3schools.com/)
 * Flexbox Froggy - Got all level 24 of 24. (https://flexboxfroggy.com/)
 * ColorZilla - I use this colour coding. (https://www.colorzilla.com/chrome/)
+* Font awesome - I used social media for icons with color (https://fontawesome.com/)